stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

           targetPort: 8080
     ```

-    a) Service is enabled true, that means the service reource will be created on the OpenShift cluster when you tilt up your application.
+    a) Service is `enabled: true`, which means the service resource will be created on the OpenShift cluster when you tilt up your application.

-    b) port: This section defines the port configuration for the service resource.
+    b) `port:` This section defines the port configuration for the service resource.

-    c) name: http: We have seen in the route `targetPort: http` was given which was pointing to this service port named `http`. `port: 8080` is the port of the service itself. `targetPort: 8080` is the pod/container port of the application.
+    c) `name: http`: We have seen in the route `targetPort: http` was given which was pointing to this service port named `http`. `port: 8080` is the port of the service itself. `targetPort: 8080` is the pod/container port of the application.

 1. Run `tilt up` in your directory containing updated `tilt/values-local`.

-1. Lets go to routes reource in your namespace
+1. Let's go to the routes resource in your namespace

     ![find route](./../04-deploy-app/images/find-route.png)